rehive/docs/source/includes/_authentication.md

         ],
         "permissions": [],
         "date_joined": 1509539800952,
-        "switches": []
+        "settings": {
+            "allow_transactions": true,
+            "allow_debit_transactions": true,
+            "allow_credit_transactions": true
+        }
     }
   }
 }
 ```

 Login a user with the credentials provided.
 A successful login will return the
 user's details and a token that can be used for subsequent requests.

 <aside class="warning">
     If multi-factor authentication is enabled, see the OTP
     <a href="/#verify-multi-factor-authentication">verify endpoint</a> for how to verify OTPs after login.
 </aside>